 Period properties refer to the properties that were built before the First World War.

-Starting with, the Georgian Age that lasted from 1714 up to the 1830s, followed by the Victorian age from 1837 up to the turn of the century, that is 1901; with a relatively short Edwardian age following swiftly after from 1901- 1914.
+Starting with, the Georgian Age which lasted from 1714 up to the 1830s, followed by the Victorian age from 1837 up to the turn of the century, that is 1901; with a relatively short Edwardian age following swiftly after from 1901- 1914.

 Next came Victorian houses which were inspired by various influences of the time, particularly the literature.
 Built as red-brick or stone terraces or detached houses, the striking features of a Victorian house that is seen even today and more so, adopted across most houses are the modern sash windows (albeit with larger panes of glass back then), well-lit, with porches and small gardens.
 Definitely more extravagant compared to the Georgian age!
 Example: Palace of Westminster

 What came right after the Victorian age and before the First World War was the Edwardian houses, synonymous with ornate decorative details, larger rooms with high ceilings, and more spacious gardens.
 The period also gave rise to ‘suburbs’, hence houses seemingly had larger plots of land.
-This Edwardian influence can be found in every suburban street of Britain.
+This Edwardian influence can be found in every suburban street in Britain.

-Now that you have the history sorted, do you have a particular theme in mind when it comes to choosing your traditional style front or cottage-style door or are you open to experimenting?
+Now that you have the history sorted, do you have a particular theme in mind when it comes to choosing your traditional-style front or cottage-style door or are you open to experimenting?